Erect In The Pew: Stop Wearing Leggings For Jesus!

 I was wrong.

-By the end of the first month of flipping Big Macs, I was dating red ‘fro, getting jealous phone calls, glances and remarks from Jay, and I had a marriage proposal, I shit you not, from my tubby 30 year old Chinese manager, who promised that if I said yes, he would promptly buy me a house and a Baby Blue 1967 Shelby.
+By the end of the first month of flipping Big Macs, I was dating red bush, getting jealous phone calls, glances and remarks from Jay, and I had a marriage proposal, I shit you not, from my tubby 30-year-old manager, who promised that if I said yes, he would promptly buy me a house and a Baby Blue 1967 Shelby.
 The Shelby was tempting…

 So things got… awkward.
 And I stopped going.
 And I got fired.

 I walked away with a whole new understanding of men, though.
 No matter what you’re wearing; no matter how you look, their dip stick is like a divining rod for taco, like a rigid Irish setter on a duck hunt pointing directly at Daffy.

 “There be beaver here!”
 You can almost hear their little peckers charge.

 They will find you in a snowstorm, in a tsunami, and even under layers of polyester, unappetizing brown stripes and greasy bottomed work shoes.

 You cannot dress in a way that will eliminate a man’s previously burning desire to shuck your clam.
 If he wanted it when you had a little red dress on, he’ll still want it when you’re in a potato sack.